MKQuantum/GenerativeAIFramework/README.md

 For an Enterprise who wants to leverage Generative AI, it's important to remember there is an ingrained culture within the Enterprise society that will need to be addressed.

-Training is an required next step, but it will be important for an Enterprise to work with HR and other stakeholders to ensure a holistic and inclusive people change management exercise is conducted.
+Training is a required next step, but it will be important for an Enterprise to work with HR and other stakeholders to ensure a holistic and inclusive people change management exercise is conducted.

 Some topics that may need to be addressed are: